uva-math/uva-math-code/undergraduate/diagnosticPath2.md

  </div>
  <p></p>

- ## Diagnostic: Which course is the best place to start?
+ ## Which course is the best place to start?

  <ol>
     <li><em>Have you <strong>not</strong> taken calculus course before?
 Has it been quite awhile since your last calculus course?</em> </li>